Alexander Iolas: Early life

+Career

-Iolas was born on March 26, 1908, in Alexandria, Egypt, under the name Constantine Coutsoudis, to a well-off family of cotton traders.
-However, from an early age, Iolas showed an inclination towards the arts and consequently, in 1928, he moved to Athens, Greece.
+From an early age, Iolas showed an inclination towards the arts and consequently, in 1928, he moved to Athens, Greece.
 There, Iolas began to associate with an artistic circle of people such as Kostis Palamas and Angelos Sikelianos, who would play a mentoring role in his life, as well as Eva Palmer-Sikelianos.
 It was in Athens that Iolas took his first steps in dancing.

 In 1930, upon the urging of Dimitris Mitropoulos, Iolas moved to Berlin where he devoted himself to dance studies.
 He attended the school of Tatjana and Victor Gsovsky and participated in the Salzburg Festival in 1931 and 1932.

 In November 1932, Iolas moved to Paris where he continued studying ballet with some well-known teachers, and also attended art classes at the Sorbonne.

 In 1935, Iolas went to New York.
 There, on December 14, 1935, he signed a contract with the Ballet Productions dance troupe and made his debut at the Metropolitan Opera House, dancing in La Traviata.

 On November 19, 1945, Iolas became a naturalized American citizen and signed as Constantine Coutsoudis.
 His official name change took place later.
 The restructuring of Iolas' name was an invention of his; he had already appeared as 'Jolas Coutsoudis' in theatrical programs since 1931, long before he went to America.
 The name 'Iolas' gradually replaced his actual surname as it was more euphonic, with only two-syllables and therefore easier to pronounce.
 Mainly, though, it was symbolic since it was associated with Iolaus, a glorious figure of Greek Mythology.
 'Alexander' is also a glorious name, closely related to the city in which Iolas was born.

 In 1945, Iolas decided to give up dancing and explore a way to transition to art.
 It was rumored that this transition was due to an injury, but the truth is that, at 37 years old, he considered himself to be "too old for dancing."

 On September 1, 1945, Iolas's first gallery, the Hugo Gallery, was officially established in New York, named in honor of François Hugo, the last spouse of Donna Maria Ruspoli who was a close friend of Iolas.
 He started by exhibiting works of European surrealist artists, such as René Magritte, Max Ernst, Giorgio de Chirico, and Victor Brauner.
 There, in 1952, Iolas also presented Andy Warhol's first exhibition.
 He later collaborated with the New Realists (Niki de Saint Phalle, Jean Tinguely, Martial Raysse, et al.), with Arte Povera artists (Jannis Kounellis, Pino Pascali et al.) and many others.
 In 1954, the gallery expanded and was renamed 'Alexander Iolas, Inc'.